 We closed the first quarter of fiscal 2015 with net earnings of \$269.5 million, compared to \$255.0 million for the first quarter of the previous fiscal year.
 Diluted net earnings per share stood at \$0.47, compared to \$0.45 the previous year.
-The translation of revenues and expenses from our Canadian and European operations into US dollars had a net negative impact of approximately \$3.0 million on net earnings this quarter.
+The translation of revenues and expenses from our Canadian and European operations into US dollars had a net negative impact of approximately \$3.0 million on net earnings of the first quarter of fiscal 2015.